Genetics research is improving the understanding of how hearing loss can be passed down among families.

 Zebrafish models of human hearing loss and gene discovery

 Usher syndrome type 1 is a condition in which children are born deaf and then begin to lose their vision in early childhood; there is no known treatment.
-Division of Genetics faculty member Lisa A. Schimmenti, M.D., leads a research laboratory that is using the zebrafish, a small freshwater fish that shares 70% of its genome with humans, to study this syndrome.
+Division of Genetics faculty member Lisa A. Schimmenti, M.D., leads a research laboratory that uses the zebrafish, a small freshwater fish that shares 70% of its genome with humans, to study this syndrome.

 In people, mutations in the gene MYO7A are the most common cause of Usher syndrome type 1.
 In zebrafish, mutations in the same gene cause deafness and vision impairment.
-Dr. Schimmenti's laboratory is studying drugs that could bypass the genetic defect in inner ear hair cells, potentially improving the response to sound.
+Dr. Schimmenti's laboratory is studying medicines that could bypass the genetic defect in inner ear hair cells, potentially improving the response to sound.